simplytoast1/homebridge-notify-alerts/README.md

 3. Look for error messages in Homebridge logs
 4. Test your API credentials using the built in testing tool

-### Sensor doesn't close automatically
+### Switch doesn't turn off automatically

-This is normal behavior - the contact sensor will close 1 second after being opened.
-If it's not closing, check your Homebridge logs for errors.
+This is normal behavior - the switch will turn off 1 second after being activated.
+If it's not turning off, check your Homebridge logs for errors.

 ## Support